 Some of our presenters have used Powerpoint presentations and have kindly shared them here:

-If you would like to contribute to one of these sessions, either as a recent (however recent) start-up entrepreneur or as a 'seasoned' chair of the session, please contact Michael O'Sullivan and let him know which dates would be possible for you.
+If you would like to contribute to one of these sessions, either as a recent (however recent) start-up entrepreneur or as a 'seasoned' chair of the session, please contact the WES President or External Officer and let them know which dates would be possible for you.